 Just because a large percentage of Vienna’s population doesn’t own a terrace, doesn’t mean they can’t have a garden.
 Plant a little veggie patch, or a few lavender plants where the bees can gather and hang out on your window sill.
 There’s nothing like watching something grow that you put half an hour of hard work into at the beginning of summer.

 Keep in mind: a garden is like a hamster – if you lose interest, spend days on end partying without ever coming home, and neglect it, it will die.
 Or jump off the balcony.
 Well, our hamster did.

 Vienna is made for bike enthusiasts with bike lanes on streets everywhere in the city.
-We highly recommend on a sunny day, jumping on a bike (or hiring one of the free city bikes) and pedaling your way around the city.
+We highly recommend on a sunny day, jumping on a bike (or hiring one of the free city bikes) and peddling your way around the city.
 Perhaps pack your swimming gear and plan a pool, or a river to be at your end destination.
-Check out Vienna Würstelstand’s homemade bike tours:
+Check out Vienna Würstelstand’s list of bike routes in the city and other homemade bike tours:

 If you’ve ever taken part in Thailand’s Songkran Festival, you’ll understand how fun this can be.
 If you haven’t heard of this festival, we suggest you google it and adapt this city-wide water fight taking place in Bangkok, to Vienna.